Akshayvo/email_service/hunterdon/README.md

 Welcome to the project documentation!

 ## Changing the project name
-Replace bluegrass with your project name(Hyphen Case)
+Replace hunterdon with your project name(Hyphen Case)

-Replace Bluegrass with your project name(camelCase)
+Replace Hunterdon with your project name(camelCase)

 Find and Replace across project